Pasar Senen railway station: Tekad Merdeka Monument

-The monument in front of the station, namely the "Tekad Merdeka Monument" or "Monumen Perjuangan Senen", has also been raised.
-This monument to commemorate the bloodshed against the Allied forces in the area of Senen 29 September 1945 was inaugurated on 2 May 1982 by the Mayor of Central Jakarta, A. Munir.
+A monument at the front of the station called the "Tekad Merdeka Monument" or "Monumen Perjuangan Senen" commemorates the bloodshed against the Allied forces in the area of Senen on 29 September 1945.
+It was inaugurated on 2 May 1982 by the Mayor of Central Jakarta, A. Munir.
 This monument was made with cement stone lathe cast concrete construction and was imported from Sleman Regency, Yogyakarta.

 Services

 The station serves both KRL Commuterline and long-distance train.
 34 long-distance trains depart from Pasar Senen station daily.